craigbarnes/dte/docs/dterc.md

 # dterc

-dterc is the language used in `dte` configuration files and also in the command mode of the editor.
+dterc is the language used in `dte` configuration files (`~/.dte/rc`) and also in the command mode of the editor (Alt+x).
 The syntax of the language is quite similar to shell, but much simpler.

 Commands are separated either by a newline or `;` character.
 To make a command span multiple lines in an rc file, escape the newline (put `\`